thegoodideaco/visualizing-hierarchies/src/router/intro/intro.md

 As time went by, I started to realize how much UX Laws and dataviz had in common, and it was all I thought about.

-The awesome people at VueDC gave me an opportunity to share my perspective on this, so here we are!
+I hope to pass on my excitement so that you too can see and explore the possibilities.

 ## About this Workshop